 It can be difficult to track all support interactions without software.
 The task becomes even more tedious when documenting which calls were resolved the first time around to calculate FCR.

 Tracking tickets, calls, and emails is easier and more systematic with a customer service software or portal, especially when it's integrated into your company's CRM.
-This makes responding to claims more simple for agents and analyzing the results of those claims more data-rich and actionable for managers.
+This makes responding to inquiries simpler for agents and provides more data-rich and actionable information when analyzing the results.